strayTiger/VulEviFusion/README.md

    expressions.

 2. **Full program graphs can be noisy under a 512-token model budget.**
-   VulPathFusion therefore extracts compact, vulnerability-oriented evidence paths instead of appending all available graph context.
+   VulEviFusion therefore extracts compact, vulnerability-oriented evidence paths instead of appending all available graph context.

 3. **LLM descriptions should not become label leakage.**